Christophercrane/Polyglot-Bot/README.md

 The goal of Polyglot Bot is to enable Assistants to be consumed in many languages while only requiring support and development in one language.

 -Low support overhead: Manage a single assistant in a single language.
 -Functionality: Add mutli-language capabilities to any assistant.
--Simplicity: No orchestration layer needed, No developer skill required.
+-Simplicity: No orchestration layer needed, no developer skill required.
 -Manageability: 100% on IBM cloud with reusable components.

 This pattern uses:
 -[Cloud Function](https://cloud.ibm.com/docs/openwhisk)